What instruments are used in Qawwali?

 Traditional qawwali instruments are harmonium, sarangi, tabla, and dholak.
 Clapping, an important percussive component in qawwali music, serves as a rhythmic drone and is sustained throughout a song.
 Instruments like congos, khartal, and morsing are sometimes added by regional qawwali ensembles.

 A type of Sufi music, Qawwali is performed to drive people into a state of religious devotion and spiritual closeness in search of God.
-While the lead singer plays an important role in a mehfil -e- sama, it is the instruments (saaz), chorus, and clapping that give the qawwali form its signature character.
-Traditionally, the saaz of qawwali music were tabla (which is invented by Nizamuddin Auliya, who also invented qawwali), tanpura and sarangi.
+While the lead singer plays an important role in a mehfil -e- sama, it is the instruments (saaz), chorus, and clapping that give the qawwali singing form its signature character.
+Traditionally, the saaz of qawwali music were tabla (which is invented by Nizamuddin Auliya, who also invented qawwali), tanpura (also known as indian drone instrument) and sarangi.
 All 3 of these older saaz, the sarangi, tabla and tanpura have been staples of religious sufi qawwali.
 One of these traditional saaz has been replaced by the harmonium.

 This spiritual form of Islamic music has seen new saaz added to recent international concerts, as of late 20th century.
 New qawwali instruments have been adopted as of early 21st century to contemporize the performance.